nla-group/classix-matlab/README.md

 # Is <samp>classix.m</samp> fast?

 Yes, <samp>classix.m</samp> has been optimized for speed and low memory consumption, and can be even faster than the original Python CLASSIX implementation.
 Let's test CLASSIX on a slightly larger dataset, namely the <samp>'Phoneme'</samp> dataset from the UCI Machine Learning Repository (4509 data points, 256 features) [3].
 We're using the 'optimal' hyperparameters determined via grid search in the CLASSIX paper [1].
-We measure the quality of the clustering using the adjusted Rand index.
+We measure the quality of the clustering using the adjusted Rand index:

 ```matlab
 ari = @(a,b) rand_index(double(a),double(b),'adjusted');